 Collective Worship This Term

-Our collective worship this term focuses on the values of Prayer & Reconciliation
+Our collective worship this term focuses on the values of FAITH and PEACE

-As we journey towards Advent and Christmas, we are focussing on what it means to be a people who work for reconciliation; between people; within families; within school; and with God.
+As we journey together towards LENT & EASTER, we are focussing on what it means to be a people who know how to rely on God to provide all we need; and a community which seeks to bring peace between people; within families; within school and within our world.

 CHRISTMAS CAROL CONCERT - DECEMBER 2020